Politics of Chechnya: Constitution

 A constitution was adopted in March 1992.
 The constitution was semi-presidential.
 It is unclear how long the constitution was even nominally operational.
 In April 1992 President Dudayev began to rule by decree and in June 1993 parliament was dissolved.

 Following the First Chechen War and the Second Chechen War, the constitution was not in force due to the political and social catastrophic situation in the Republic.

 On March 23, 2003, a new Chechen constitution was passed in a referendum.
 The 2003 Constitution granted the Chechen Republic a significant degree of autonomy, but still tied it firmly to the Russian Federation and Moscow's rule.
 The new constitution went into force on April 2, 2003.
+Under the current 2003 constitution, Chechnya is meant to operate under a presidential system.
+Proposals for a parliamentary system was rejected as it was seen to be as "inconsistent with the overall [Russian] constitutional field." but was still supported by Beslan Gantamirov, former Mayor of Grozny.

 The referendum was strongly supported by the Russian government but met a harsh critical response from Chechen separatists.
 Many citizens chose to boycott the ballot.
 The international opinion was mixed, as enthusiasm for the prospect of peace and stability in the region was tempered by concerns about the conduct of the referendum and fears of a violent backlash.
 Chief among the concerns are the 40,000 Russian soldiers that were included in the eligible voters' list (out of approximately 540,000).

 Following the constitution's approval, President Putin said "The results have surpassed even our most optimistic expectations.
 This shows that the people of Chechnya have made their choice in favor of peace, in favor of positive development together with Russia."

 No independent international organization (neither the Organization for Security and Co-operation in Europe (OSCE) nor the United Nations) officially observed the voting, but observers from Organisation of the Islamic Conference, League of Arab States, CIS, Muslim countries (Malaysia, Indonesia, Yemen, Oman et al.) have recognized a referendum "free and democratic."
 The OSCE, the United States State Department, and the United Kingdom's Foreign Office all questioned the wisdom of holding the referendum while the region was still unsettled.